Procurement Automation Benefits and ROI: From Day One

 Before committing budget to an automation platform, run your procurement operation against these five readiness criteria:

 - Spend visibility: Can you pull a clean spend cube by category, supplier, and business unit?
-If not, that's the first project, not automation.
+If not, that is the first project, not automation.

 - Process documentation: Is your current procurement workflow documented well enough to hand to a developer?
 Automation codifies your process.
 Undocumented processes produce unpredictable automation.